MakeSchool-Tutorials/Sushi-Neko-CocosStudio-Cpp/P6-Game-Object-Animations/content.md

 ---
-title: "Move on with this tutorial!"
+title: "Getting fancy with more animations"
-slug: tutorial-page-2
+slug: game-object-animations
 ---

 #Just regular Markdown

-Content...
+Part 2 to be finished soon!